Do Bees Sleep?

 Bumble bee sleeping in field on purple flower image.

-Yes, bees do sleep away from the hive.
+Sometimes bees sleep away from the hive.
 Fatigued foragers can be seen sleeping on flowers.
 Motionless with head down and antenna still, they are catching a few zzz’s.

 That is until something disturbs them.
-Then, they will clean their antenna and take flight.
+Then, the bee’s antennae are cleaned and away they go.
 However, most foragers sleep inside the hive at night.

 They can not survive if their body temperature falls too low.
 Also, honey bees are very social and have a desire to be together with others in most situations.

 Members of the colony with a special task may even have a “sleep over”.
-For instance, those serving as scouts go out looking for new hive locations when a colony is preparing to swarm.
+For instance, those serving as scout bees go out looking for new hive locations when a colony is preparing to swarm.
 They may spend the night at the new location before a swarm moves in.

 Bumble bees like honey bees are also known to sleep outside.
 In fact, male Bumbles sleep outside once they mature and leave the hive for good.